charles-oder/FontAwesomeSwift/README.md

  If the font file name is different than the family name, the `fontFileName` property may be overridden to declare that.

- The framework will search the bundle that the overridded `FASFont` class is associated with.
+ The framework will search the bundle that the overridden `FASFont` class is associated with.
  The `bundle` property may be overridden if the font file is in a different bundle.

 #### Example
  ```
- public class ChembookIcons: FASFont {
+ public class CustomFont: FASFont {

     public override var fontFamily: String {
-        return "icomoon"
+        return "CustomFontFamily"
     }

     public override var fontType: String {